Twin Cities Music Highlights

 Then I got this great email from Jim Schaefer about the Bear’s Den:

 I just came across your web page asking about a matchbook you have advertising Addison’s Bar and Lounge.
-I have information for you.
 I live on the East coast now, but from 1970 – 1992 I lived in the Twin Cities.
 Early in that period I lived in several locations in the Seward West neighborhood and along Franklin Avenue.
 During that period I spent a lot of time photographing houses and other buildings there.
 I never printed most of those negatives and haven’t looked at them for decades, but I’ve been spending the COVID quarantine working on them.

 Two adjacent buildings I shot along East Franklin I remember well, but the negatives show no address, which I would like to know.
 Current Google street view shows they have both been replaced with new construction, so I googled the business names.
 One was a tiny “lounge” bar, the kind that has (or used to have?) only one window and that was curtained.
 The signs in the parking lots on either side identify it as the “Bear’s Den.”
 That is the name I googled; it shows up in only one response to my query, where it is identified as “Addison’s Bar / Bear’s Den” at 1504 East Franklin.
 That’s it where your matchbook came from.
 I haven’t worked on this negative yet, but I’ve attached a quick-and-dirty thumbnail image of it.